 Set to

-trueto enable the migration feature.The following is a configuration example.
+trueto enable migration.Configuration example.
 Do not modify other parameters.

 # The preceding content is omitted. eni_conf: | { "version": "1", "enable_eip_pool": "true", "enable_eip_migrate": true, "vswitch_selection_policy": "ordered" } # The following content is omitted.